m0j0/MvvmFrameworksComparison/README.md

     * Update parameter: close window and update parameter in parent view model.
 Should be enabled only if parameter changed.
 Parameter check box should show error
     * Close: close window without parameter updating
     * Should be confirmation of child window closing with long prosess emulating
-* Second tab is form with composite view model example: master view model with nested view models
+* Second tab is form with composite view model example: master view model with nested view models.
+Should be confirmation of form closing

 # Participants (in progress)
 - Caliburn.Micro ([Repository](https://github.com/Caliburn-Micro/Caliburn.Micro), [Stack Overflow](http://stackoverflow.com/questions/tagged/caliburn.micro))